ahmadaghazadeh/BaseKnowledge/git/exam1.md

 - [ ] Checkout the push-notifications branch and run git merge beta
 - [ ] Checkout the master branch and run git merge beta -> push-notifications
 - [ ] Delete the push-notifications branch and it will be committed to the master branch automatically
-- [ ] Checkout the beta branch and run git merge push-notifications
+- [x] Checkout the beta branch and run git merge push-notifications

-#### Q5.
-Which of the following is true you when you use the following command?
+#### <red>Q5.
+Which of the following is true you when you use the following command?<red>

 `git add -A`

-- [ ] All new and updated files are staged
+- [x] All new and updated files are staged
 - [ ] Files are staged in alphabetical order.
 - [ ] All new files are staged
 - [ ] Only updated files are staged